 1. Rolled onto Cardboards

 Most of our spare fabrics are usually thin enough to be rolled onto cardboard.
-You can easily arrange these cardboards on your shelves for better organization, as well.
-This great idea from The Girl Inspired works really well!
+Arrange these cardboards on your shelves for better organization.
+Easy peasy but helpful!

-Investing in shelves is always a good idea, especially for organizing fabrics.
-You can arrange them by fabric type or color, like what Maureen Cracknell Handmade did.
+Investing in shelves is always a good idea.
+Especially if you're looking for the fastest way on how to organize fabrics.
+You can arrange them by fabric type or by color.

 3. Upcycled Racks